gregnordin/pixel_impulse_response_calc/src/pir_optics/docs/PIR_theory_summary.md

-## Pixel Irradiance Model (PIR) — Theory Summary
+## Pixel Impulse Response — Theory Summary

 ### 1. Purpose

-The Pixel Irradiance Model (PIR) computes the **irradiance distribution in the image plane produced by a single “on” pixel** of a DMD-based projection system, taking into account:
+The Pixel Impulse Response (PIR) computes the **irradiance distribution in the image plane produced by a single “on” pixel** of a DMD-based projection system, taking into account:

 - Diffraction from a **circular, diffraction-limited pupil**
 - **Incoherent** imaging